-- Knowledge of how climate change is conceptualized by different groups - Knowledge on the development of social science perspectives on climate change - Knowledge on the links between social science perspectives on climate change and development
+- Knowledge of how climate change is conceptualized by different groups - Knowledge on the development of social science perspectives on climate change - Knowledge on the links between social science perspectives on climate change and development particular insights and conclusions

-- Draw robust conclusions on the basis of a variety of empirical data and methods. - Compare different representations of social and political dimensions of climate change. - Assess the validity and robustness of social science representations of climate change
+- Draw robust conclusions on the basis of a variety of empirical data and methods. - Compare different representations of social and political dimensions of climate change. - Assess the validity and robustness of social science representations of climate change contradictory

-- Reflect on how the choice of approach to study climate change impacts may lend itself to particular insights and conclusions - Reflect on how and if multiple conceptualizations of climate change are commensurable and/or contradictory - Reflect on the challenges of translating complex analytical propositions into actionable policy recommendations.
+Reflect on how the choice of approach to study climate change impacts may lend itself to recommendations.

+Reflect on how and if multiple conceptualizations of climate change are commensurable and/or seminar (3 hours).

+Reflect on the challenges of translating complex analytical propositions into actionable policy of the five modules and will be asked to discuss this and relate it to other relevant cases.

 The course runs over 6 weeks.
-Each week will have two topical lectures (2 hours each) and one seminar (3 hours).
+Each week will have two topical lectures (2 hours each) and one in assignments).